MicrosoftDocs/Devices-docs/surface-hub/differences-between-surface-hub-and-windows-10-enterprise.md

 - Downloading advanced Plug and Play drivers is disabled

 *Organization policies that this may affect:* <br> Consider these features when performing your security assessment for Surface Hub.

-To learn more, see [Surface Hub Security Overview](surface-hub-security.md)

 ## Management